sleeptoken/zettelkasten/Scanning and Networks.md

 ![[Pasted image 20250121113334.png]]

 6 TCP control flags manage the connection between hosts and give instructions to the system.
-- 4 of these (SYN, ACK, FIN, RST) govern the establishment, maintanace, and termination of a connection,
+- 4 of these (SYN, ACK, FIN, RST) govern the establishment, maintenance, and termination of a connection,
 - the other 2 flags (PSH, URG) provide instructions to the system The size of each flag is 1 bit when the flag value is 1 it is turned on